RickZzDev/RickZzDev/README.md

 - 🤝 I’m looking for help with [WeatherApp](https://github.com/RickZzDev/WeatherApp)

-- 👨‍💻 All of my projects are available in [https://github.com/RickZzDev?tab=repositories](https://github.com/RickZzDev?tab=repositories)
+- 👨‍💻 All of my projects are available on [https://github.com/RickZzDev?tab=repositories](https://github.com/RickZzDev?tab=repositories)

 - 💬 Ask me about **Flutter, Dart, POO, Coding, JS, Python, Django, and of course Marvel&DC**